-The most difficult performance conversation you can have is with an under-performer.
+The most difficult employee conversation you can have, from a performance point of view, is with an under-performer.

 You may not be completely comfortable casting judgment, or may be worried about the reaction you will get.
 You may even be tempted to just ignore the problem and hope your employee will turn around on their own.
 Not having the conversation can have some serious consequences; by doing so, you signal to others that it’s okay not to give your best effort.
 Under-performing managers cause stars to leave, and they generally replace them with under-performers.
 In this way, one problem becomes many.

 Here are a few tips to help you have a conversation with an under-performer:

 - Keep the conversation focused on the here and now rather than future options, new tasks, or additional responsibilities.

 - During the conversation, clearly explain your concerns and give examples.
 Discuss the actionable steps required for your employee to be successful in their role in the next three to six months.

 - Make sure your expectations are reasonable given the employees’ level, experience, and training.

 - Give a single, clear message.
 Describe and report, don’t evaluate and judge.